-How The Gothman Method Helps in Couples therapy
+How The Gottman Method Helps in Couples Therapy

-Melody Evans Specializes in marriage and couples counselling in Calgary and helps people deal with conflict, communication, infidelity, betrayal, divorce, separation, money issues, co- parenting, issues with extended family, as well as providing couples sex therapy.
+Melody Evans specializes in marriage and couples counselling.
+In addition to helping people deal with conflict, lack of communication, infidelity, betrayal, divorce, and separation, she assists with handling challenges related to money issues, co- parenting, extended family relationships and couples sex therapy.

-She uses the Gottman method of couples counselling.
+Melody uses the Gottman method of couples counselling.
 What is the Gottman method?
-The Gottman Method was developed by Drs.
-John and Julie Schwartz Gottman.
-The method relies on 40 years of scientific research on what causes the success and failure of marriages, and aims to deliver effective counselling to couples in need.
-Through their research they identified that to make relationships last, couples must become better friends, learn to manage conflict, and create ways of supporting each other’s hopes and dreams.
-The method teaches couples how to create the seven components of healthy relationships outlined below.
+Developed by Drs.
+John and Julie Schwartz Gottman, the method relies on 40 years of scientific research about what causes the success and failure of marriages and uses this to deliver effective counselling to couples in need.
+The Gottmans’ research concluded that relationships last when couples become better friends, learn to manage conflict, and create ways to support each other’s hopes and dreams.
+The method teaches couples how to create the seven components of healthy relationships, which are outlined below.